 A supervisor's approach also evolves from their level of confidence.

 Supervisory Styles and Dimensions

-First, whereas there are activities of clinical supervision that are administrative, in all 50 states a clinical supervisor is required to also focus on development of the supervisee's clinical skills.
+First, whereas there are activities of clinical supervision that are administrative, in all 50 states a clinical supervisor is usually required to also focus on development of the supervisee's clinical skills.
 The following are 6 dimensions of clinical supervision.
 Together, they provide an overall picture of interventions used by a given clinical supervisor.

 In addition to teacher / student , the relationship between a supervisor and supervisee is a peer relationship.
 You are equals.
-For example, in Georgia an APC (associate professional counselor) is licensed and has the same scope of practice under the law including APCs in Georgia can diagnose with the exception they must work while under clinical supervision.
+For example, in Georgia an APC (associate professional counselor) is licensed and has the same scope of practice under the law including APCs in Georgia can diagnose with the exception they must work while under direction and clinical supervision.

 You are two licensees who have each made a legal agreement with the board to abide by all applicable law and rules.

 A mentoring relationship is a relationship of equals where one is an eager pupil who submits to an experienced and wiser therapist.
 Supevisees have clear responsibilities under board rules--know and understand them.

 It is also understood that the mentor does not have all the answers or solutions to a student's questions.
 Both understand and respect that the mentor also is in a constant state of learning.

 Example: Supervisor A: Views their role as engaging your participation and involvement in decision making.
 Expects you to make most decisions.
 Is comfortable working with supervisee mistakes and blunders.
 Is comfortable helping a supervisee develop an area of expertise that may be beyond the supervisor's expertise.

 Supervisor B: Is comfortable with a more didactic instructional approach.
 Expectations are that the supervisee implements all recommendations.
 Supervisee prefers to defer to supervisor for most decisions and desires clear instructions.